dh-tech/dh-tech.github.io/content/news/2025-06-04-dhtech-symposium-agenda.md

 <td valign="top"><b>Rebecca Koeser</b><br>
 <i>Undate in Action</i>
     <br><small>
-    "Undate is an ambitious, in-progress effort to develop a pragmatic Python package for computation and analysis of temporal information in humanistic and cultural data, with a particular emphasis on uncertain, incomplete, or imprecise dates and with support for multiple calendars.
+    Undate is an ambitious, in-progress effort to develop a pragmatic Python package for computation and analysis of temporal information in humanistic and cultural data, with a particular emphasis on uncertain, incomplete, or imprecise dates and with support for multiple calendars.
 Undate draws on and improves implementations and data modeling from digital humanities projects from multiple different institutions.

 We propose a “Tool Presentation” of Undate, using an interactive code notebook to demonstrate current functionality and capabilities of this library.
-The demonstration would introduce Undate and UndateInterval objects, and show how they can be initialized directly with numbers or strings for dates with unknown digits, or by parsing dates written out in a supported calendar, and can be used for comparison and calculations, including sorting, comparing precision, determining whether one date or date interval falls within or overlaps another, and calculating durations of dates and intervals"
+The demonstration would introduce Undate and UndateInterval objects, and show how they can be initialized directly with numbers or strings for dates with unknown digits, or by parsing dates written out in a supported calendar, and can be used for comparison and calculations, including sorting, comparing precision, determining whether one date or date interval falls within or overlaps another, and calculating durations of dates and intervals.
     </small>
 </td>
 </tr>